HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Service Workers are a feature of HTML5 that allow front-end developers to specify scripts that should run outside the 'normal' request/response flow of web pages, communicating with the web page via messages.
 Common uses of service workers are for background synchronization and push notifications and, obviously, for caching - and browser support has been rapidly growing for them.

-**Placeholder for Figure 12: Growth in service worker controlled pages from 2019.**
+{# Figure 12: Growth in service worker controlled pages from 2019. #}

 {{ figure_markup(
   image="10_appcache_and_serviceworkers_2019",